ElisaNguyen/bayesian-tda/README.md

 - `scikit-learn==1.2.2`
 - `seaborn==0.12.2`

-A `conda_env.yml` is provided that details the packages required for reproducing the experiments.
+A `req.txt` is provided that details the packages required for reproducing the experiments.
+To install the same conda environment, use `$ conda create --name <env> --file req.txt`
 We conducted the experiments using this environment on a Nvidia 2080ti GPU.

 ### Data